CBS News says it will be up to Vance and Walz to fact-check each other in veep debate

 It's not the first time

-Angie Drodnic Holan, director of the international fact-checking network at the Poynter Institute, said she has seen examples of moderators who have successfully encouraged candidates to keep their opponents honest.
+Angie Drobnic Holan, director of the international fact-checking network at the Poynter Institute, said she has seen examples of moderators who have successfully encouraged candidates to keep their opponents honest.

 “I'll be interested in seeing how this works in practice,” she said.
 "Having said that, you're basically off-loading one of your journalistic responsibilities onto the candidates themselves, so I don't think that it's ideal.
 It takes journalistic courage to be willing to fact-check the candidates, because the candidates are absolutely going to complain about it.
 I don't think the moderators' first goal is to avoid controversy.”